NERC-CEH/nanofase/doc/conventions.md

 - Limit line length to 80 characters.
 - Save Fortran files in UTF-8 encoding.

+## Data conventions
+- Where possible, input data should use SI units.
+- Time series data should be stored in a variable appended with `_timeSeries`.
+E.g. `Q_runoff_timeSeries`.

 ## Naming conventions
 Though Fortran is insensitive to case, it's still important to follow some sort of naming convention to improve code readability.
 - Use lowercase for all Fortran constructs (`do`, `subroutine`, `module`, etc).